 Indonesia’s proximity and projected economic development will make it a strong trading partner for Queensland in the future.
 Indonesia is also a key regional leader in ASEAN, with $5.3 trillion of global trade passing through ASEAN waters each year.

-Indonesia’s economy will evolve over the next five to 10 years into a modern economic powerhouse.
+Indonesia’s economy will evolve over the next 5 to 10 years into a modern economic powerhouse.

-It is a dynamic, emerging market predicted to be a global top 10 economy by 2030 and have the third largest middle class in the world.
+It is a dynamic, emerging market predicted to be a global top 10 economy by 2030 with the third-largest middle class in the world.

-Drivers of demand will evolve as the country develops and the middle class grows.
+Drivers of demand will evolve as the country develops and its middle class grows.

 Indonesia’s proximity to Queensland, demographics and ambitious development plans offer significant opportunities for Queensland companies.

-Services that are in demand now such as project financing, design and management of infrastructure projects will change in five to 10 years to include personal financial services.
+Current in-demand services such as project financing, design and management of infrastructure projects will change in 5 to 10 years to include personal financial services.